 Jose Mourinho and Tito Vilanova / Barcelona vs. Real Madrid 2011

 When one of the biggest rivalries face each other, things are bound to get heated.
-During an El Clasico match between football giants FC Barcelona and Real Madrid, player’s and coach’s emotions started to boil after Marcelo threw in a harsh tackle of Cesc Fabregas.
+During an El Clasico match between football giants FC Barcelona and Real Madrid, player’s and coach’s emotions started to boil after threw in a harsh tackle of Cesc Fabregas.
 While some of the players had to be contained, Mourinho poked the eye of Barcelona assistant manager Tito Vilanova who promptly responded with a push.
 It took Mourinho a year to accept the violent behavior and make a formal apology.

 via GIPHY